The structure of the alliance is based on a Board of Directors, a Strategy group, several Working groups & Task forces and the EU-LIFE Office.

 Board of Directors

 The EU-LIFE Office is located in Barcelona, Spain.
-The EU-LIFE Coordinator, Marta Agostinho, is the head of the Office and is responsible for strategy development with the BoD, and the implementation and centralisation of all activities.
+The EU-LIFE Executive Director, Marta Agostinho, is the head of the Office and is responsible for strategy development with the BoD, and the implementation and centralisation of all activities.
 She is supported by a Project & Policy Officer, Sofie Christensen, a Communication Officer, Esther Dorado, and an Executive Assistant, Isabel Jurado.

 Working groups & Task forces

 The different activities of the alliance are carried out by dedicated Working groups, formed by experts from the member institutions.
 Each Working group elects a Chair, who sits together with the Strategy group twice a year to review all activities.
-There are currently seven active Working groups: Science Communication, Technology Transfer, Core Facilities, Gender Equality, Grants & Funding strategies, Recruitment & Training, IT.
+There are currently seven active Working groups: Science Communication, Technology Transfer, Core Facilities, Gender Equality, Grants & Funding strategies, Recruitment & Training, and IT.